sky107/Repository-1/React Native/Instogram/README.md

 Instogram | iOS Platform
 ---------------------

-Use this link to emulate on iOS | https://cutt.ly/HjGr3R7 | Click on iPhone Screen continously to load screen
+Use this link to emulate on iOS | https://cutt.ly/HjGr3R7 | Click on iPhone Screen continously to load screen *under development

 This project is regarding establishing a login system for a mobile app focusing on connecting react-native-app to database to retrive or insert data.